 A password is not required if you are attempting to restore from the same Arcserve UDP Agent (Windows) computer from where the encrypted backup was performed.
 However, if you are attempting to restore from a different Arcserve UDP Agent (Windows) computer, a password is required.

-Note: A clock icon with a lock symbol indicates the recovery point contains encrypted information and may require a password for restore.
+Note: If a clock icon appears with a lock symbol, it indicates that the recovery point contains encrypted information and may require a password for restore.